 Steam is a digital platform created by Valve Corporation to serve as a distributor of PC games.
 The Steam client allows users to install PC games online directly to their cloud drives after purchase.
 Steam users are welcome to post their reviews, upload self-made content, buy DLCs, and much more!

-It is a software which has multiple features such as the option to make automatic updates to their games, access to a friends list, in-game voice chat similar to Xbox Live, and the ability to share games amongst your friends.
+The Steam client has multiple features such as the option to make automatic updates to their games, access to a friends list, in-game voice chat similar to Xbox Live, and the ability to share games amongst your friends.

 Steam is basically an online video game store built with the intention of fixing Valve’s released game updates through adding patches that would prevent crashes caused by having too many players online.